This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 How Much Magnification Can You Use With Your Telescope?

 Each telescope is different, but a rough thumb rule is about 30-50X per inch of lens diameter.
 However, for bright objects, a good reflector could use 100x per inch, so it is not a difficult law.
-You can that the magnification always beyond these limits, but if you do not see more it is pointless.
-For larger instruments, this law breaks down because the distortion of the atmosphere restricts realistic enlargements to 300X.
+The magnification is always beyond these limits, but if you do not see more it is pointless.
+This law breaks down for larger instruments because the distortion of the atmosphere restricts realistic enlargements to 300X.

 - Best Inexpensive Electric Mountain Bikes